Catholicism

 The death of intimacy

 Everywhere—on the internet, in newspapers, or on television—personal experience is displayed, exhibited, and presented as the definitive reference.
 This indecency rests on a reversal of values.
 It is based primarily and ubiquitously on the idea of sameness.
-The idea of sameness suggests: “I lived through this; my experience reflects a universal feeling.
+The idea of sameness thinks: “I lived this; my experience reflects a universal feeling.
 I want to say what…” Continue reading

 -